 Learn everything about Rene Rostaing, Cote Rotie with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Rene Rostaing Cote Rotie History, Overview

 Rene Rostaing produced their first wine in 1971.
-But it took almost 3 decades before wine became a full time occupation for Rene Rostaing The genesis of Domaine Rene Rostaing came about through marriage.
+But it took almost 3 decades before wine became a full time occupation for Rene Rostaing.
+The genesis of the Rene Rostaing winery came about through marriage.

 The new vineyard land was basically 3 small parcels in the La Landonne, Cote Brune and Vialliere lieux-dits.
 This initial expansion from his initial tiny parcel, allowed Rene Rostaing to change careers as he had enough vineyard land to become a full time vigneron.
 Since 2007, the estate has ably managed by Pierre Rostaing, the son of Rene Rostaing.

 Rene Rostaing Vineyards, Wines, Winemaking

 Currently Rene Rostaing owns 7.5 hectares of vines that are spread out among 20 different parcels located in 14 lieux-dits.
 It is the blending of those various terroirs that creates the style of Rene Rostaing.

 Perhaps the most celebrated vines of Rene Rostaing are the 1.6 hectares of vines they own in the La Landonne vineyard.
 On La Landonne, they have vines that are more than 60 years of age.
 Some of their oldest vines are close to 100 years of age!
 Those are his largest holdings.
 The smallest vineyards of Rene Rostaing are located on Cote Blonde.